elixir-no-nels/nels-docs/docs/about.md

 ##### If the project was supported by BioMedData please add:

-“..............received data management support from ELIXIR Norway, supported by the Research Council of Norway’s grant 295932”
+“..............received data management support from BioMedData and ELIXIR Norway, supported by the Research Council of Norway’s grant 295932”

 ##### If the project used the NeLS and SBI infrastructure to store data: